HappylabWien/raspi-fabman/README.md

 ```
 You just need to set the `api_token`.

-Connect the barcode scanner to a USB port of the Raspberry Pi and install the display and the card reader according to the wiring plan below.
+Connect the barcode scanner to a USB port of the Raspberry Pi and install the display and the card reader according to the wiring plan below. **Attention: There are two versions of the OLED display with different pinouts.
+On some the pins VCC and GND can also be positioned in reverse order.
+Please take this into account when wiring!**

 <img src="https://github.com/HappylabWien/raspi-fabman/blob/master/MicroPosWiring.PNG" height="800" />